jacksonsilver/COMP3005-PostgreSQL_database/README.md

 Steps to Run:
 1. Have the latest version of Python installed.
-2. Download db_connect.py
+2. Download db_create.py and db_connect.py
 3. In command prompt, run pip install psychopg2
-4. Run db_connect.py in an IDE or from the command prompt using python db_connect.py
+4. [only needs to happen once to initialize/reset database] Run db_create.py in an IDE or from the command prompt using python db_create.py
-5. Ensure your postgreSQL username and password are correct.
+5. Then run db_connect.py in an IDE or from the command prompt using python db_connect.py

-Link to Demo Video: https://www.youtube.com/watch?v=2SvIheMenSw
+Link to Demo Video: https://youtu.be/kAHn_nbCbrM